 Most people who have quit smoking for good have tried several times.
 It may take you a while to learn to be a non-smoker.
+Quitting smoking is a journey.

 Although you may be feeling down, you should take pride in what you have achieved.
 Every day that you spent without cigarettes made your body healthier and helped to break your habit and weaken your dependence.